phamcongthuy/challenge/_learn/data-360.md

 project_five_years: >-
   We hope to serve at least 200 community college students per college in the next five years.
 We expect to start with 30 students this year.
-category_metrics: >-
+category_metrics:
+  - College matriculation rates
-  ['College matriculation rates', 'Students’ immersion in Science, Technology, Engineering, and Math content', 'Youth unemployment and underemployment']
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+  - Youth unemployment and underemployment
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: wxsyo5dz
 category: learn
 uri: /learn/data-360/
 order: 0
 project_image: /assets/images/learn/data-360.jpg
 is_winner: true
 is_finalist: true
-project_proposal_impact: []

 ---